Bound entangled singlet-like states for quantum metrology: Introduction

 {\bf Observation 1}.---For both families of states,

 holds, see also Fig.~\ref{fig:FQd}.
 The Hamiltonian corresponding to the $(AA')(BB')$ partition is

 where the dimension of $A'$ and $B'$ is $d.$ Based on Eq.~(\ref{eq:qfinfo}), we see that the quantum Fisher information given in Eq.~\eqref{eq:qfinfo} approaches 16 for large $d,$ which will be shown to be the maximum achievable by entangled states.
-Thus, PPT states turn out to be almost as useful as entangled states in this metrological task.
-The proof will be given later in the paper, together with the definition of the quantum states.
+Thus, PPT states turn out to be almost as useful as entangled states with a non-positive partial transpose in this metrological task.
+The proof will be given later in this paper, together with the definition of the quantum states.

+We will see that the maximum of ${\cal F}_Q[\varrho,H]$ for separable states is $8.$ Since the quantum Fisher information of the states $\rhopptn$ given in Eq.~(\ref{eq:qfinfo}) is larger than this value for all $d,$ the states $\rhopptn$ are entangled.
+(See a confirmation of this fact also in Fig.~\ref{fig:FQd}.)

 The starting point of our search for metrologically useful PPT states was the family of such states found numerically for bipartite systems in Ref.~\cite{Toth18}.
 These states have been obtained from a very efficient numerical maximization of the quantum Fisher information over the set of PPT states, thus we can expect that they have the largest quantum Fisher information among PPT states for the system sizes considered.
 These states have been found for bipartite systems up to dimension $12\times12.$ In this paper, we restrict our attention to qudits with an even dimension, since for this case it seems to be easier to look for bound entangled states analytically.
-Then, we can say that bound entangled states have been found numerically for $2d\times2d$ systems for $d=2,3,4,5,6.$ For $4\times4$ case (i.e., for $d=2$), even an analytical construction has been presented \cite{Toth18}.
+Then, we can say that bound entangled states have been found numerically for $2d\times2d$ systems for $d=2,3,4,5,6.$ For the $4\times4$ case (i.e., for $d=2$), even an analytical construction has been presented \cite{Toth18}.

 In this paper, we looked for similar families of bound entangled states defined analytically.
 We now give some more details about the states presented.
-The family $\rhopptfirst$ are just the states obtained by Badzi{\c{a}}g {\it et al.}~\cite{Badziag}.
+The family $\rhopptfirst$ are only the states obtained by Badzi{\k{a}}g {\it et al.}~\cite{Badziag}.
 The states of this family are invariant under the partial transposition.
 Their metrological performance is the same as that of the states found numerically \cite{comment}.
 All these states are states in a $2d\times2d$ system.
 Their rank is

 The state is invariant under a partial transposition, hence